spacemeshos/app/README.md

 </a>
 </p>

+# WARNING
+This repo is depracted.
+The Spacemesh app is now developed here: [smapp](https://github.com/spacemeshos/smapp)

 The cosmic Spacemesh App containing the Spacemesh Wallet and the Spacemesh Dashboard.
 This app is based on the [Spacemesh Cosmic Apps Seed](https://github.com/spacemeshos/cosmic).